Jeevan1310/December-101/README.md

 Date - 01/12/2022

-Created a repository as a first step and prepared section uploading daily reporting
+Created a repository as a first step and prepared section uploading daily report of the december journey.